-In celebration of St Patrick’s day, what better recipe to share than one that uses everyone's favourite Irish drink - Guinness.
-This stout cake really showcases the rich, dark nature of the classic Irish ‘perfect pint’ and by adding extra malt, it creates an even more sensational bake.
+In celebration of St Patrick’s day, what better recipe to share than this Irish Stout Cake, complete with the most iconic Irish stout – Guinness.
+This cake really showcases the rich, dark nature of the classic Irish ‘perfect pint’ and by adding extra malt, it creates an even more sensational bake.

 50 ml/3 ½ tablespoons dark Irish stout (we use Guinness)